pramsey/pgsql-ogr-fdw/README.md

 ### PostgreSQL FDW

 Wraparound action!
 Handy for testing.
 Connect your database back to your database and watch the fur fly.
+This is only for testing, for best performance you should use postgres_fdw foreign data wrapper even when querying a PostGIS enabled database.

 ```sql
 CREATE TABLE apostles (
   fid serial primary key,